fedosejev/front-end-course/README.md

 - [x] [Day 2](week-04/day-02/README.md) -
 - [x] [Day 3](week-04/day-03/README.md) - Problem solving and BubbleSort algorithm.
 - [x] [Day 4](week-04/day-04/README.md) - Stack, Queue, Linked Lists, and how to publish a static website with GitHub Pages and Surge.
+- [x] [Day 5](week-04/day-05/README.md) - Stack, Queue, Linked Lists, and how to publish a static website with GitHub Pages and Surge.

 ## [Q/A](questions-and-answers.md)